phalcon-orphanage/docs/en/reproducible-tests.md

 ```

 ### ORM
-> You can provide your own database schema or even better, use any of the existing schemas in our testing suite (located in `tests/_data/assets/db/schemas/` in the repository).
+> **NOTE**: You can provide your own database schema or even better, use any of the existing schemas in our testing suite (located in `tests/_data/assets/db/schemas/` in the repository).
 {:.alert .alert-info}

 ```php